usaid-cs/yesterday-i-learned/life.md

 - "Live a good life.
 If there are gods and they are just, then they will not care how devout you have been, but will welcome you based on the virtues you have lived by.
 If there are gods, but unjust, then you should not want to worship them.
 If there are no gods, then you will be gone, but will have lived a noble life that will live on in the memories of your loved ones." - not necessarily Marcus Aurelius, but attributed to him anyway
 - [Not all carpenters are created equal.](https://youtube.com/watch?v=BcN7q9V7hSI) Do realise that if someone did a sloppy job, you _don't_ have to pay them.
 - Start a meaningful conversation with strongly opinionated topics and open-ended questions, like music and movies.
-- **Rich** mindset ... help others and cultivate relationships with no expectation of anything in return. **Poor** mindset thinks “I scratch your back, you scratch mine”. **Rich** mindset understands that there is no “I made it”.
-No “done”.
-Life is defined by challenges and learning. **Poor** mindset believes that one day they’ll be able to “retire” – to kick back and do nothing.
-That all work is simply “paying dues” on the way to a life of leisure.
+- **Rich** mindset ... help others and cultivate relationships with no expectation of anything in return. **Poor** mindset thinks "I scratch your back, you scratch mine". **Rich** mindset understands that there is no "I made it".
+No "done".
+Life is defined by challenges and learning. **Poor** mindset believes that one day they'll be able to "retire" – to kick back and do nothing.
+That all work is simply "paying dues" on the way to a life of leisure.
 Ironically this is the kind of mindset that stifles the ambition and drive required to ever get to the point of having that kind of life as an option. - [Other analogies](https://thomasjfrank.com/the-rich-mindset-vs-the-poor-mindset/)
+- "Remember that you asked for growth.
+Don't be surprised when life decides to challenge the fuck out of you." (many variations of this quote exist)

 ## Take care of yourself